theapurvapawar/code-foo-2013/Back-end/2/README.md

 Why XML as input?
 -------------

 Always easier and faster to parse a structured document.
-Helps a lot in scalability.
-Especially when used with a SAX parser.
-DOM parser uses a lot of memory.
+Helps a lot in scalability and portability.